The Data Complexity of Ontology-Mediated Queries with Closed Predicates: Introduction

-Our results show that there are many natural OMQs that are tractable without closed predicates but become intractable when predicates are closed.
+Our results show that there are many natural tractable OMQs without closed predicates that become intractable when predicates are closed.
 As a final contribution, we identify a family of OMQC where tractability, and in fact FO-rewritability, is always guaranteed.
 We obtain this class by using \dlliter as the ontology language, unions of quantifier-free CQs as the query language, and imposing the additional restriction that the ontology contains no role inclusion which states that an open role is contained in a closed one.
-We believe that this class of OMQCs is potentially relevant for practical applications.
+We believe that this class of OMQCs is relevant for practical applications.
 We also prove that the restriction on RIs is needed for tractability by showing that dropping it gives rise to OMQCs that are \conp-hard.

-This paper is structured as follows.
-In Section~\ref{sect:prelim}, we introduce description logics, relevant query languages, and ontology-mediated querying with and without closed predicates, and we make two basic observations, namely that we can w.l.o.g.\ assume all predicates that can occur in the data to be closed and that UCQs on open predicates can be combined with FO queries on closed predicates without an impact on the complexity of query evaluation.
+This article is structured as follows.
+In Section~\ref{sect:prelim}, we introduce description logics, relevant query languages, and ontology-mediated querying with and without closed predicates.
+We also observe that one can assume w.l.o.g. that all predicates that occur in the data are closed and that UCQs using open predicates can be combined with FO queries using closed predicates without an impact on the complexity of query evaluation.
 In Section~\ref{sect:basicres}, we prove that UCQ evaluation mediated by $\mathcal{ALCHI}$ TBoxes with closed predicates is always in \conp.
-In Section~\ref{sec:dichotomytbox}, we establish the characterizations for the quantified query case and prove the announced complexity dichotomies, and in Section~\ref{sec:tboxdec} we show that deciding whether a given TBox with closed predicates is tractable is decidable in \ptime.
+In Section~\ref{sec:dichotomytbox}, we establish the characterizations for the quantified query case and prove the announced complexity dichotomies.
+In Section~\ref{sec:tboxdec}, we show that it is decidable in \ptime whether a given TBox with closed predicates is tractable.
 We then switch to the case of fixed queries.
 In Section~\ref{sect:closingconcepts}, we establish the link between OMQCs with closed concept names to surjective CSPs and in Section~\ref{TMequi} we link the general case where also role names can be closed to the complexity of \np Turing machines and prove that the meta problem is undecidable.
 In Section~\ref{sect:fullq}, we show that evaluating UCQs without quantified variables is FO-rewritable for \dlliter TBoxes in which no open role is included in a closed role.